JCAlmazan/halloween-challenges/Challenge #01/README.md

 Regan has been possessed and now speaks in a strange language 😱.
-Father Karras has discovered that when Regan is possessed, she completely reverses the words she says, but keeps the order of the phrases.
+Father Karras has discovered that when Regan is possessed, **she completely reverses the words she says**, but keeps the order of the phrases.

 Your mission is to create a program that translates Regan's possessed messages into normal human language.